mike-fabian/ibus-typing-booster/content/docs/user/index.md

 {{< video label="Default settings in Hindi locale" webm="/videos/user-docs/hindi-locale-default-settings.webm" >}}

-This video shows how to set languages and input methods in Typing Booster.
+This video shows how to setup languages and input methods in Typing Booster.

 The most important setup in Typing booster is to choose **which** languages you want to use and **how** to input them.